-It will also need to be powerful enough to run Photoshop, which is a demanding piece of software, or a Photoshop alternative.
+Photoshop is a demanding piece of software, as are any Photoshop alternatives, like Paint Shop Pro.
 Dedicated graphics are worth investing in here for the best Photoshop laptop, as the graphics card can do a lot of the heavy lifting.
 You also need to consider how portable you need your laptop to be.

 Will you be working mainly from an office or studio?
 Or will you need something you can take to photo shoots and out on the road with you?
 Having a lighter, more portable laptop for Photoshop may mean you need to sacrifice some power for portability and longer battery life.